Unification (Star Trek: The Next Generation)

-"Unification" is a two-part episode of the syndicated American science fiction television series Star Trek: The Next Generation which features Leonard Nimoy as Spock.
+"Unification" is a two-part episode of the syndicated American science fiction television series Star Trek: The Next Generation.
+The episode features a guest appearance by Leonard Nimoy as Spock, reprising his role from the 1960s Star Trek series.
 The first of the two episodes earned a 15.4 household Nielsen rating, drawing over 25 million viewers, making it one of the most watched episodes in all seven seasons of The Next Generation's run.

-Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Picard is in search of ambassador Spock who may have defected to the Romulan Empire.

-This episode has been praised for the "novelty and nostalgia" of seeing Spock, and noted for introducing a peace-loving Romulan faction.
+Set in the 24th century, The Next Generation follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Captain Picard goes on a mission to find Spock, now a decorated ambassador, after learning that he may have defected to the Romulan Empire, an enemy of the United Federation of Planets.
+This episode was praised for the "novelty and nostalgia" of seeing Spock, and noted for introducing a peace-loving Romulan faction.

-Story elements and appearances by Spock are included in "Unification III" in Star Trek Discovery.
+Story elements and appearances by Spock from the episode are included in "Unification III" in Star Trek Discovery.

 Plot

 Part I

-Starfleet Admiral Brackett informs Captain Picard (Patrick Stewart) that Ambassador Spock (Leonard Nimoy) is missing and an intelligence scan has placed him on Romulus, raising fears that he may have defected.
+Starfleet Admiral Brackett informs Captain Picard (Patrick Stewart) that Ambassador Spock (Leonard Nimoy) has been photographed on Romulus, raising fears that he may have defected.
 Picard orders the Enterprise to Vulcan to speak to Spock's ailing father, Sarek (Mark Lenard), with whom Picard shares a close bond, due to their mind meld in a previous episode.
-Sarek mentions Pardek, a Romulan Senator with whom Spock had been maintaining a dialogue for several decades.
-Lieutenant Commander Data (Brent Spiner) discovers a visual record of Pardek from a trade conference and confirms that he is the figure seen on the intelligence scan of Spock on Romulus.
-The Enterprise crew find the remains of a decommissioned Vulcan ship, the T'Pau, in the debris of a Ferengi ship which crashed in the Hanolin asteroid belt.
+Sarek mentions Pardek, a Romulan Senator with whom Spock has been maintaining a dialogue for several decades.
+Lieutenant Commander Data (Brent Spiner) discovers a visual record of Pardek from a trade conference and confirms that he appears by Spock's side in the photograph.
+The Enterprise crew find the remains of a decommissioned Vulcan ship, the T'Pau, in the debris of a crashed Ferengi ship.

-Picard calls in a favor from Chancellor Gowron (Robert O'Reilly), speaking to one of his aides and convincing him to lend them a Klingon ship that could take them to Romulus while cloaked.
-Picard and Data board the ship, with Picard ordering Riker to investigate the T'Pau and try to find a link to the Romulans.
-En route, the Klingons inform Picard that they intercepted a message of interest to him: Sarek has died.
+Picard calls in a favor from Gowron, the Chancellor of the Klingon Empire; a Klingon ship is assigned to carry Picard and Data to Romulus using a cloaking device to evade detection.
+En route, the Klingons inform Picard that they have intercepted a message of interest to him: Sarek has died.

+On the Enterprise, Commander Riker leads the investigation of the T'Pau.
+They discover that its remains are missing from a salvage yard.
+The Enterprise gets in a firefight with a vessel stealing from the salvage yard; the enemy vessel is destroyed in the battle without being identified.

-On Romulus, Picard and Data (disguised as Romulans) locate the spot where the picture of Pardek and Spock was taken, which Data determines is an intelligence bureau building.
+On Romulus, Picard and Data (disguised as Romulans) locate the spot where the picture of Pardek and Spock was taken, which Data determines is the office of a relative of Pardek's.
 They wait until Pardek arrives, but when they approach him they find themselves met by soldiers and taken to a cavern.
 Pardek arrives, explaining that Romulan security knew they were on-planet and they've been brought underground for their safety.
 Picard states that he is looking for Ambassador Spock, who emerges from a nearby tunnel.